 Whether or not these finals steps are required, guardians are required to keep a set of all records for a minimum of three years following their discharge from guardianship duties.

 Terminating guardianship can be a complicated process that involves a significant amount of paperwork and hassle.
 It may be in your best interest to consult with or hire an attorney to assist you in this process.
-At Givens Givens Sparks, our attorneys understand how to navigate any hurdle or complication that may arise, and will work with you to ensure you receive the outcome that you require.
+At Robert Sparks Attorneys, our attorneys understand how to navigate any hurdle or complication that may arise, and will work with you to ensure you receive the outcome that you require.
 Call us at (813) 336-3348, or fill out our online form to request a consultation.